suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 const fund = web3.eth.contract(fundAbi).at(fundAddress);
 ```

-Buy and Sell tokens uses our Exchange Provider which may have a small fee in MOT.
-Make sure the contract is holding MOT enough to pay this fee.
+Note: To be able to perform this action, it interacts with OlympusExchangeProvider, An additional fee may apply in MOT.
+Always make sure that the Fund itself has MOT in it.

 ```javascript
 const erc20ABI = [];